Syaziyah30/AlzheimerNER/README.md

 👤 Patient Demographic

-This project empowers researchers to extract actionable insights from free-text eligibility criteria, supporting improved study design, patient recruitment, and analysis in Alzheimer’s research.
+This project empowers researchers to extract actionable insights from free-text eligibility criteria, supporting improved study design, patient recruitment and analysis in Alzheimer’s research.